gomint/gomint-docs/docs/development/creating-your-first-command.md

 public class CommandVelocity extends Command {

   @Override
-  public CommandOutput execute(CommandSender commandSender, String alias, Map<String, Object> arguments){
+  public CommandOutput execute(CommandSender commandSender, String alias, Map<String, Object> arguments) {
     CommandOutput output = new CommandOutput();

-    if(commandSender instanceof PlayerCommandSender){
+    if (commandSender instanceof PlayerCommandSender) {
-      EntityPlayer player = (EntityPlayer)commandSender;
+      EntityPlayer player = (EntityPlayer) commandSender;

-      // Now that we have casted to an EntityPlayer, we can use those methods on the object. player.setVelocity(new Vector(0, 2, 0));
+      // Now that we have casted the CommandSender to an EntityPlayer, we can use those methods on the object. player.setVelocity(new Vector(0, 2, 0));
-    }else if(commandSender instanceof ConsoleCommandSender){
+    } else if (commandSender instanceof ConsoleCommandSender) {
       // TODO: Let's add arguments in a moment!
     }